 2.3.3.7.
 Removable Spillway Weir (RSW).

 v.
 On or after June 21 (start of summer spill), when average daily total project outflow is less than 30 kcfs and forecasted to remain below 30 kcfs for three or more days on a declining hydrograph, the RSW will be closed and spill will be distributed in patterns for spill with no RSW in Table LMN-11.
+The RSW will be re-opened if average daily total project outflow increases above 30 kcfs and is forecasted to remain above 30 kcfs for three or more days (NWRFC inflow forecast for Lower Monumental Dam at: www.nwrfc.noaa.gov/river/station/flowplot/flowplot.cgi?LMNW1).

 COMMENTS: